BlenderCN-Org/hypermesh/docs/internals.md

 This works well, except for one issue: Blender's class `mathutils.Vector` disagrees.
 Indeed, if `v` is a `mathutils.Vector`, then `v.w == v[3]`.
 To circumvent this problem,
-**the coordinates of a mathutils.Vector shall never be index using letters** in Hypermesh code.
+**the coordinates of a mathutils.Vector shall never be indexed using letters** in Hypermesh code.
 Correct is: